RakanSalama/CPIT305-Group-Project-6/README.md

-# CPIT305 Course Project - "Hotel Booking System"
+# CPIT305 Course Project
-To begin with, our main idea is to make a system to book a hotel room from the receptionist ( Client ).
-The customer will ask to book a room and the receptionist will check empty rooms.
-Our system ( Server ) will show available rooms to the receptionist.
+The aim of this project is to create an application that enables users to edit pictures, audio and videos.
 ## Group Members
 - Rakan Adnan Salama / 2037276
-- Abdulrahman Ihab Nahfawi / 2035397
-- Moath Mosleh Alsolami / 1935160
+-
+-
+-
+-

 ## About "Hotel Booking System":
 Our system will ask the receptionist to enter the username and password.
 If it is wrong, the system will not make the receptionist enter the system.
 After that, the receptionist will see the main menu which gives him 6 options which are: